Start Date: 5 September 2022

 3. Application: using this awareness and these skills in performance and employment.

-Our full-time courses are vocational and practical and upon graduating you will receive a recognised diploma in Professional Acting along with Spotlight and Equity membership and a full career launch to present you to professional agents and casting directors.
+Our full-time courses are vocational and practical and upon graduating you will receive a recognised diploma in Professional Acting.
+We will guide you through Spotlight and Equity membership and provide an industry career launch to present you to professional agents and casting directors.

 Who is it the course for?